not-kennethreitz/github-reflog/readme.rst

 GitHub Reflog
 =============

 Welcome to The GitHub Reflog archive.
-The Reflog is a weekly chronicle of awesome repos, published on the GitHub blog,  brought to you by `Kenneth Reitz <https://github.com/kennethreitz>`_, one of the classy gentlemen behind
+The Reflog was a weekly chronicle of awesome repos, published on the GitHub blog,  brought to you by `Kenneth Reitz <https://github.com/kennethreitz>`_, one of the classy gentlemen behind